Milky Way Photography: A Short Step By Step Tutorial

 I utilized image stacking to create this photograph.
 Many photos are combined to increase the signal-to-noise ratio of high ISO images resulting in a cleaner and more detailed photo.
 Another option for less noisy results would be to decrease the ISO, but that would increase the exposure time, resulting in star trails, which I didn't want.
 A third option would be to use a star tracking device like an iOptron Skyguider Pro that moves the camera in perfect sync with the Earth's rotation allowing for very long exposures at low ISO.
 Here is a great review of the pros and cons of the current portable star trackers, as of 2020, at AstroBackyard.
 Since I didn't have one, I opted for the stacking technique.

-I used the D800’s built-in intervalometer to take a series of photos, one after another.
-If your camera doesn’t include an intervalometer, you will need to get one.
+I used my camera’s built-in intervalometer to take a series of photos, one after another.
+If your camera doesn't include an intervalometer, you will need to get one.
 See more about intervalometers at NightSkyPix.